balderdashy/sails-docs/reference/Command-Line-Tool.md

 # sails new
 ### Purpose

-The new argument is used for creating a new sails app.
+Creates a new Sails app in the current directory.

 ### Example Usage